Best SEO CMS Platforms in 2025

 Best for: Teams working with headless architecture

-Prismic is a headless CMS that gives developers and marketers the ability to create fast, flexible websites with high SEO performance, especially when paired with frameworks like Next.js.
+Prismic is a headless CMS.
+It lets developers and marketers build fast, flexible websites with high SEO performance.
+It shines when paired with frameworks like Next.js.

 Pros: